react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator.md

   - `float` - Render a single header that stays at the top and animates as screens are changed.
 This is a common pattern on iOS.
   - `screen` - Each screen has a header attached to it and the header fades in and out together with the screen.
 This is a common pattern on Android.
   - `none` - No header will be rendered.
+- `keyboardHandlingEnabled` - If `false`, the on screen keyboard will NOT automatically dismiss when navigating to a new screen.
+Defaults to `true`.

 ### `navigationOptions` for screens inside of the navigator